milanglacier/minuet-ai.el/README.md

 guarantee the exact number of completion items specified, as this parameter serves only as a prompt guideline.
 The default is `3`.

+## minuet-auto-suggestion-debounce-delay

+The delay in seconds before sending a completion request after typing stops.
+The default is `0.2` seconds.

+## minuet-auto-suggestion-throttle-delay

+The minimum time in seconds between 2 completion requests.
+The default is `1.0` seconds.

 # Provider Options

 You can customize the provider options using `plist-put`, for example: